stitenko/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/geofencing-calculated-field.md

 > **💡 Best Practice:** Map these variables to **Time Series** data to maximize flexibility for both Dashboards and Alarms:
   - **Status Variable:**
     - _Visualization:_ Ideal for showing the current state (e.g., an LED indicator or map marker color).
-    - _Alarms:_ Perfect for duration-based logic (e.g., Trigger alarm if "restrictedAreaStatus" equals `OUTSIDE` for > 15 minutes).
+    - _Alarms:_ Perfect for duration-based logic (e.g., Trigger alarm if "restrictedAreaStatus" equals `INSIDE` for > 15 minutes).
   - **Event Variable:**
     - _Visualization:_ Useful for plotting historical transitions on charts or event tables.
-    - _Alarms:_ Perfect for instant triggers (e.g., Trigger alarm immediately when "restrictedAreaEvent" equals `LEFT`).
+    - _Alarms:_ Perfect for instant triggers (e.g., Trigger alarm immediately when "restrictedAreaEvent" equals `ENTERED`).

 {% include /docs/user-guide/calculated-fields/blocks/output-strategy.md %}